mynksnh/ArchKatas2022/Readme.md

 The other method is to calculate proximity on the server and then allow the citizen to request a connection when they are within the threshold.
 There are a couple of benefits to this latter approach
 1. User's bluetooth need not be on at all times
-2. Since both officer and citizen geolocations are being tracked, they be rendered on a map, enhancing usability
+2. Since both officer and citizen geolocations are being tracked, they can be rendered on a map, enhancing usability.
+The will not be possible with device detected proximity

+As mentioned earlier, we proposed using graph data structures to store and lookup officer locations on the server.
+Using graphs makes proximity calculation faster when compared to a table based lookup at the expense of lower performance when adding or removing locations from the graph.

 ![latlonggraph](/Diagrams/latlongGraph.png)
+*Figure 14 Geolocation Graph*

 **Handling Notifications**
 Our architecture recommends using device triggered notifications along with server pushed notifications (See  [ADR07-Device trigerred notifications](/ADRs/ADR07-Device-triggered-notifications.md)).